 Again, we are 100% confident this course is the best resource from which to learn the LSAT section.
 Perhaps especially if you have tried and not gotten the results you wanted with another course, you should reboot with our approach.
 We aim you give you a much better foundation in logic basics, but then we take you into in-depth concepts that other resources simply don’t bother to teach or don’t teach well.
-We also have more practice quizzes and LR question explanations than anyone else.

 What Do I Need to Use The Course?

 To get the most out of the course, you are going to have to buy some official LSAT preptests (materials that you will need anyway to prep effectively for the LSAT).
 Part of the reasoning we can provide this course so cheaply is that we aren’t paying LSAC’s high licensing fees for questions.
 Instead, you can buy the tests more cheaply on Amazon and work through them.
 Here are the books you will want to have:

 Note however that you can start the course without having the books yet.
 It should take a least a week to get to the point in the course where we first begin working through problems.

 Yes!
 Whereas a lot of company charge you for three months access that you may not even be able to use, we know that life sometimes gets in the way of LSAT prep.
 We think it’s important that you be able to use the resource as long as necessary until you fully prepared for the LSAT.
 For this reason, your sign-up grants you lifetime access to the LR course.